Scale Your Manufacturing Operations Quickly

 ASU has ranked #1 in innovation for 6 consecutive years

-Lower natural disaster risk than CAData from FEMA Disaster Declaration Summary, 2010-2020
+Fewer natural disasters in AZ vs. CAData from FEMA Disaster Declaration Summary, 2010-2020

 most desirable metro in the country for millennials

 Maricopa County had the largest population growth in the U.S. over the last nine years